 Divorce is one of the most stressful events that will occur in one’s lifetime.
 One of the first things you may need to seriously consider is to seek personal counseling.
 Having a support network is critical for an individual who is having trouble dealing with the divorce.
 There are many counseling options including local support groups, your church, friends and family.
 Helping yourself cope with the issues will help us to help you more effectively.
 A well balanced, informed and stress free client makes the best witness.
 At your initial consultation with our office you should bring a written list of your questions, any legal papers you have received, and any other legal document you believe is important.
 A lot of client’s do Google searches and bring in the “usual” lists of questions.
 We encourage you to do the same so we can answer your questions and dispel any myths you may have read or heard.
 Financial issues such as child support and alimony are nearly always contested and financial documentation is required to get accurate information to the Court to aid the Judge in making the best possible decision.
 You should also bring a copy of your most recent paycheck (that shows itemized deductions), a list of your assets and debts, titles to property, your past years tax return, a current or anticipated budget with proof of your expenses, bank statements, and any retirement information.
 Do not worry if any of these items are not readily available, we have methods to obtain these.
 We will provide you a list of what additional documentation is needed for your particular issues.

 The Internet contains a lot of information regarding divorce and family law issues.
-Also, you may have a friend who told you what the law is and what will happen.
+Some good and some bad and some just don’t apply in this jurisdiction.
+For example, you may have a friend who told you what the law is and what will happen.
+Unless they are a lawyer, you should take thier advice as emotional support, but talk to an expert to verify.
 Some of the best clients we have had have done a lot of research before our initial meeting.
-It is not necessary to do so, but if you do run across questions, make sure to write them down so we can give you the answer.
-There is also a lot of misinformation out there.
-Someone always has a buddy that only pays $10.00 a month in child support or has a girlfriend that gets $2,000.00 a month in alimony.
-Every case is unique and requires an experienced attorney to make sure that every present and future expectation of the client is reduced to a Court Order that the client can rely on for years to come.
+It is not necessary to do so, but if you do run across questions, make sure to write them down and bring them with you so we can give you the answer.
+You can guess that there is also a lot of misinformation out there.
+Gotta love the internet.
+For example, someone always has a buddy that only pays $10.00 a month in child support or has a girlfriend that gets $2,000.00 a month in alimony.
+These are the rare exceptions not the general rule.
+Every case is unique and requires an experienced attorney to make sure that all the facts come out and that every present and future expectation of the client is reduced to a Court Order that the client can rely on for years to come.
 The only way to make that happen is by carefully listening to the client and having the experience to know what to ask.
 We are often asked about “divorce kits” and “budget divorces” but the conventional wisdom is always true, you get what you pay for.
 We handle many uncontested divorce matters at very reasonable rates.
 In fact, many of our clients came to us because they attempted to handle the divorce with a kit initially and end up paying us nearly double to correct the errors and omissions that occur in using some boiler plate divorce form.

 Here are some of the terms that come up most often in Oklahoma family law cases: